organisciak/dissertation/formatting-checklist.md

 This is accomplished by including

- - [ ]  a footnote at the bottom of the first page of the chapter in which the previously published material appears that acknowledges the previous publication,
+ - [x]  a footnote at the bottom of the first page of the chapter in which the previously published material appears that acknowledges the previous publication,
+   - **PO Note** Margin note
- - [ ]  cites basic bibliographic information, and
+ - [x]  cites basic bibliographic information, and
- - [ ]  states that the copyright owner has provided permission to reprint.
+ - [x]  states that the copyright owner has provided permission to reprint.

 In scientific disciplines, it is also common for students to include material derived from a published paper with multiple authors.
 In such cases,

-- [ ]  the footnote must acknowledge the contribution of the other authors, including any figures, tables, or data that were not created by the author
+- [x]  the footnote must acknowledge the contribution of the other authors, including any figures, tables, or data that were not created by the author